The five labours of Europe:

 Other Measures to Promote Research

-No turning Back (ii: An Industrial Policy That Rcpect
+No turning Back (ii): An Industrial Policy That Respect Market Economy Where Competition is Free And innovative

-The unsuccessful and Poorly Adapted Altempt of Shift
+The unsuccessful and Poorly Adapted Attempt of Shift To Market finance

 For a multipolar financial System

-For an inovative Financial Sysiem and More Financial Education
+For an inovative Financial System and More Financial Education

 (v) Transport